RPT-COLUMN-Saudi Aramco international share sale might never happen: Kemp

 Or it could simply be a revenue-raising exercise.
 The plan was mooted when government revenues were at a low point, the budget was running a heavy deficit and financial reserves were falling rapidly.

-The sale has always been controversial within Aramco itself, and in parts of Saudi society, with many people quietly questioning whether it makes sense. (“As Saudis prepare to sell shares in oil giant, some have misgivings”, Reuters, Feb.
+The sale has always been controversial within Aramco itself, and in parts of Saudi society, with many people quietly questioning whether it makes sense.
+“As Saudis prepare to sell shares in oil giant, some have misgivings”, Reuters, Feb.
 24, 2017).

 Aramco leaders and employees bristle at the suggestion the company has been badly run, arguing that it is in fact one of the best-managed institutions in the kingdom.